Jonat94/Olympics/README.md

 ## DataSet

-The data are included inside the `olympic.json` (/src/assets/mock/).
+The data are included inside the `olympic.json` (`/src/assets/mock/`).
-You can find the base url for the data loading http request in the file environnements.ts located in /src/environnements/
+You can find the base url for the data loading, http request, in the file `environnements.ts` located in `/src/environnements/`

+## Folder architecture

+- `components` folder: contains every reusable components
+- `pages` folder: contains components used for routing
+- `core` folder: contains the business logic (`services` and `models` folders)